$0 Open Adoption Navigation Guide — Quick-Start Checklist

 The birth parent history may include active risk factors

-In foster-to-adopt, the reasons the child entered care are not abstract.
-The foster care placement happened because the birth parent could not safely parent the child — because of addiction, domestic violence, mental health crises, incarceration, neglect, or abuse.
+In foster-to-adopt, the reasons a child enters care are not abstract.
+They can include addiction, domestic violence, mental health crises, incarceration, neglect, or abuse.
 These circumstances may have changed by the time of adoption.
 They may not have.

 The birth parent who was using methamphetamine when the child was removed may be in recovery, stable, and genuinely capable of a healthy contact relationship.
 They may also still be struggling.
 You do not always know.
-And unlike domestic infant adoption, where the birth parent typically has social support, agency involvement, and a relatively stable life situation, the birth parents in foster-to-adopt often do not.
+Compared with the private-infant model, foster-to-adopt situations can involve less stable circumstances and more significant safety concerns.

 This does not mean contact is impossible or should be avoided.
 It means the contact framework has to account for risk in a way that private infant adoption frameworks typically do not.